 Ways to Lower Your Cholesterol Without Medications

 Now, let's look at some natural ways to lower LDL cholesterol and all the studies that prove it:

 - Eat a heart-healthy diet.
 A healthy diet is an important foundation for good heart health, and there are certain foods that have been shown to be particularly effective at lowering LDL cholesterol.
 The most researched and proven diet is the Mediterranean diet.
-You will be avoid saturated fat, eating fruit, fiber, whole grains, lean meats, olive oil, legumes, beans, and tons of vegetables.
+You must avoid saturated fat, eat more fruit, fiber, whole grains, lean meats, olive oil, legumes, beans, and tons of vegetables.
 Grab my Mediterranean Diet weight loos cookbook to lose weight while eating delicious, heart healthy foods.
 It's designed to prevent muscle loss, taste amazing, and be low salt and low saturated fat.
 It's the most unique cookbook ever designed.